DouglasBgs/mdl-ext/README.md

 ### Use of specific components in your (webpack) build

 It is possible to use a selection of the provided MDLEXT components.
-Just import the specific MDLEXT SASS modules and the corresponding ES2015 JavaScript components.
-The following example demonstrates a setup to use only two of the MDLEXT components; menu-button and selectfield.
+Just import the specific MDLEXT SASS module and the corresponding ES2015 JavaScript component.
+The following example demonstrates a setup that uses only two of the MDLEXT components; menu-button and selectfield.

 **Import SASS files into your main SCSS file, e.g. `./src/styles.scss`**